rautio/react-analyzer/RELEASING.md

 Once the tag is pushed:

-1. GitHub Actions workflow (`.github/workflows/release.yml`) is triggered
-2. Tests are run to ensure quality
+1. **Test Job**: Tests run once on Ubuntu to verify code quality
+2. **Build Jobs**: Binaries are built on native platforms in parallel (matrix strategy):
+   - **macOS builds** run on `macos-latest` (for darwin/amd64 and darwin/arm64)
+   - **Linux builds** run on `ubuntu-latest` (for linux/amd64 and linux/arm64)
+   - **Windows build** runs on `windows-latest` (for windows/amd64)
+   - Each job uses `goreleaser build --single-target` for native compilation with CGO
-3. GoReleaser builds binaries for:
+3. **Release Job**: After all builds complete:
-   - **macOS**: Intel (amd64) and Apple Silicon (arm64)
-   - **Linux**: amd64 and arm64
-   - **Windows**: amd64
+   - Downloads all build artifacts
+   - Merges them into a single release package
-4. Archives are created (`.tar.gz` for Unix, `.zip` for Windows)
+   - Creates archives (`.tar.gz` for Unix, `.zip` for Windows)
-5. Checksums are generated
+   - Generates checksums
-6. GitHub Release is created with:
+   - Creates GitHub Release with:
      - Release notes (auto-generated from commits)
      - All binaries attached
      - Installation instructions

+**Why native builds?** Since react-analyzer uses `go-tree-sitter` which requires CGO, cross-compilation is complex.
+Building on native platforms ensures reliable compilation with proper C toolchains.

 ### 5. Verify the Release